bxdoan/bxdoan/README.md

 <div align="center">

-> If you can’t do something, then don’t.
-Focus on what you can do.
+> Who decides limits?
+And based on what?
+You said you worked hard?
+Well, maybe you need to work a little harder.
+Is that really the limit of your strength?
+Could you of tomorrow beat you today?
+Instead of giving in, move forward.

-> — Shiroe —
+> — Saitama —

 </div>